core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Srdjan Krco, Szymon Sasin, Kerry Lynn, Esko Dijk, Peter van der Stok, Anders Brandt, Matthieu Vial, Michael Koster, Mohit Sethi, Sampo Ukkola and Linyi Tian have provided helpful comments, discussions and ideas to improve and shape this document.
-Zach would also like to thank his collagues from the EU FP7 SENSEI project, where many of the resource directory concepts were originally developed.
+Zach would also like to thank his colleagues from the EU FP7 SENSEI project, where many of the resource directory concepts were originally developed.